airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         movb  (%eax,%edi,1), %cl

 It is using an indexed indirect addressing modeindexed indirect addressing mode.
-It says to start at EAX and go EDI locations forward, with each location being 1 byte big.
+It says to start at *%eax* and go *%edi* locations forward, with each location being 1 byte big.
 It takes the value found there, and put it in CL.
 After this it checks to see if that value is in the range of lower-case *a* to lower-case *z*.
 To check the range, it simply checks to see if the letter is smaller than *a*.
 If it is, it can't be a lower-case letter.
 Likewise, if it is larger than *z*, it can't be a lower-case letter.
 So, in each of these cases, it simply moves on.
 If it is in the proper range, it then adds the uppercase conversion, and stores it back into the buffer.

 Either way, it then goes to the next value by incrementing %cl;.
 Next it checks to see if we are at the end of the buffer.
 If we are not at the